Hearing Resource Base

 The natural aural approach is not a uni-sensory approach insisting on a sound only environment.
 Facial expression, body language and gestures are a normal part of human communication and play an important role in helping children to attach meaning to what they hear by giving importance to utterances and in conveying emotions.
 They are an essential part of a listener’s experience and add richness to communication.
 The children may use gesture themselves whilst communicating and this is not discouraged.
 We encourage all our pupils to sit in a position in class where they have the opportunity to see the speakers face and lip-read the speaker.
 While lip-reading is a helpful aid to communication it is not a medium for learning on its own as its ambiguities are too great.

 Although primarily an oral/aural provision, Westwood Farm recognises that a flexible approach to communication is required to meet the individual needs of some children.

-Children in the resource follow the same core curriculum as their mainstream peers, differentiated where appropriate so that they can access it at their level.
+Children in the resource follow the same core curriculum as their mainstream peers, scaffolded and differentiated where appropriate so that they can access it.
 The Teachers of the Deaf, specialist teaching assistants and mainstream teachers work closely together.
-Children are withdrawn to the resource base for speech and language therapy sessions, and for extra support with reading, spelling, language work, maths, pre- or post-tutoring, or other learning that requires 1:1 or small group work.
+Children are withdrawn to the resource base for speech and language therapy sessions, and for extra support with reading, spelling, language work, maths, pre- or post-teaching, or other learning that requires 1:1 or small group work.
 The amount of time each child spends working in the base varies according to their needs.
 It is recognised that children’s needs change as they develop so each child’s timetable is regularly reviewed.